stleerh/documents/blogs/packet_drops/packets_drop.md

 ## Resource impact of using PacketDrop
-The performance impact of using PacketDrop enabled with the Network Observability operator is on the flowlogs-pipeline(FLP) component.
-FLP uses higher CPU(about a 22% increase) and more memory(about a 9% increase) than baseline whereas there is not much considerable impact(less than 3% increase) on other components of the operator.
+The performance impact of using PacketDrop enabled with the Network Observability operator is noticeable on the flowlogs-pipeline(FLP) component using ~22% and ~9% more vCPU and memory respectively when compared to baseline whereas the impact on other components in not significant (less than 3% increase).